 How much does an external assessment cost?

 Service providers that undertake the external assessments charge fees depending on an organisation’s size and complexity.
-For more information on cost structure, click here.
+More information on cost structure (PDF 1.4 MB).

 How will we know we have achieved accreditation?